openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-huks.md

 **Resolution Steps**

-Developers should wait for some time before retrying the operation.
+Developers should wait and retry the operation after some time.

 ## 12000016 Device Password Required but Not Set